szcf-weiya/benchmark.tree.regressions/README.md

 To interactively display the results, we adopt the Shiny App, and the related files are in the folder [benchmark-tree-regressions/](benchmark-tree-regressions/)

 Note that a typical shiny app is server-based.
-With the help of `shinylive`, we deploy the shiny website on the GitHub pages.
+With the help of `shinylive`, we deploy the shiny website on the GitHub pages <https://hohoweiya.xyz/benchmark.tree.regressions/>.

 ## :rocket: How to Run Locally?